remix-run/remix/docs/guides/disabling-javascript.md

 />
 ```

 There's little reason to load 100kb of JavaScript for one small interactive piece of a landing page.
-Watch this space, we have got PLANS.